espadrine/fleau/README.md

 # Dev intro

-The entirety of the templating system is hold in the `fleau.js` code file.
+The entirety of the templating system is held in the `fleau.js` code file.
 There are tests in the `test/` directory, which you run using `make test`.

 `fleau.js` starts with a series of helper functions which are really meant to